alvarosantamariagomez/sari/www/about.md

 This document describes the different options and functionalities implemented in the current version of SARI.
 Within this document:
 GUI options are given in this `red lettering`.
 GUI specific input values and files are given in *italics*.
 Local and external links are given in this <a href="#" target="_self">blue</a>.
-Note that some links are accessible only from a remote SARI session on Shinyapps.

 Further details and some examples can be found in
 Santamar&#237;a-G&#243;mez, A. (2019) SARI: interactive GNSS position time series analysis software.
 GPS solutions, 23:52.
 DOI: [10.1007/s10291-019-0846-y](https://link.springer.com/article/10.1007/s10291-019-0846-y)

-A SARI prebuilt Docker image is available at https://hub.docker.com/r/alvarosg/sari
+A SARI prebuilt image is available in [DockerHub](https://hub.docker.com/r/alvarosg/sari)

-The code source and installation instructions can be found at https://github.com/alvarosantamariagomez/sari
+The code source and installation instructions can be found in [GitHub](https://github.com/alvarosantamariagomez/sari)

-A ~40 min video tutorial is also available [here](https://youtu.be/Zt61jzehhoc).
+A ~40 min video tutorial is also available in [YouTube](https://youtu.be/Zt61jzehhoc).
 This tutorial was made with SARI version "mayo 2021".

-The changelog is available [here](./changelog.md) (only available from the online help).
+The changelog is available [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/changelog.md).

-Current SARI version: *marzo 2023*  --  "I know this steak doesn't exist.
-I know that when I put it in my mouth, the Matrix is telling my brain that it is juicy and delicious"
+Current SARI version: *abril 2023*  --  "Won't that be grand?
+Computers and the programs will start thinking and the people will stop"

 -----------------